Inclusive Excellence at ABEM

 Creation of the Dr. Leon Haley, Jr., Bridge to the Future of Emergency Medicine Academy mentorship program for rising second-year medical students.

-• This program is specifically to provide rising second-year medical students with the opportunity to participate in an in-person, all-expenses-paid, two-week mentorship program
+• This program specifically provides rising second-year medical students with the opportunity to participate in an in-person, all-expenses-paid, two-week mentorship program

-• Selected students join didactic lectures on topics such as health care issues in a variety of communities, reducing health care disparities among all populations, and applying to residency programs.
+• Selected students join didactic lectures on topics such as health care issues in diverse communities, reducing health care disparities, and applying to residency programs.

 Research and papers published with a focus on:

-ABEM condemns the social injustice of systemic racism and any form of discrimination based on race, ethnicity, or socioeconomic status.
-Addressing racism and prejudice are critical to ABEM’s achievement of its mission to ensure the highest standards in the specialty of Emergency Medicine.
+ABEM condemns the social injustice of systemic racism and any form of discrimination based on race, ethnicity, socioeconomic status, religion, gender, veteran status, sexual preference, or age.
+Addressing racism and prejudice is critical to ABEM’s mission to ensure the highest standards in the specialty of Emergency Medicine.

-ABEM strongly stands with emergency physicians who care for ALL who enter an emergency department regardless of their race and ethnicity.
+ABEM strongly stands with emergency physicians who care for ALL who enter an emergency department regardless of their background or status.

-ABEM strongly stands with members of the public who work to address the underlying health inequities that impact the health and care of our communities, especially our communities of color.
+ABEM strongly stands with members of the public who work to address the underlying inequities that impact the health and medical care of all of our communities, especially those who are most vulnerable.

 What are you looking for?